 We conduct our business worldwide.
 We are headquartered in Taiwan and have most of our operations outside of the United States.
 We undertake our design and development activities primarily in China, Korea and Taiwan.
-Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located primarily in China, Europe, Korea, Malaysia and Taiwan.
-We generated 94%, 94% and 93% of our revenue in 2007, 2008 and 2009, respectively, from sales to customers outside the United States.
-International operations are subject to many other inherent risks, including but not limited to:
+Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located

-- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to Taiwan and Korea); - unexpected changes in, or impositions of, legislative or regulatory requirements; - · complying with a variety of foreign laws; - · differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - imposition of additional taxes and penalties; and - other factors beyond our control such as terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.
+- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to Taiwan and Korea); - unexpected changes in, or impositions of, legislative or regulatory requirements; - complying with a variety of foreign laws; - · differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - imposition of additional taxes and penalties; and - other factors beyond our control such as terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.